Octopus Inspired Optimization (OIO): A Hierarchical Framework for Navigating Protein Fitness Landscapes: Experiments and Analysis

 \subsection{Experimental Design}

 To comprehensively validate the OIO algorithm, we designed a rigorous three-tiered experimental framework intended to dissect its performance from practical application down to its core mechanics.
 This framework is guided by three progressively deeper questions.
-First, we assess OIO's \textbf{real-world efficacy} on the demanding DMS-GFP protein optimization task \cite{sarkisyan2016local}.
-Second, we investigate its \textbf{structural affinity} for protein-like fitness landscapes using the classic NK-Landscape model to understand the architectural reasons for its success \cite{kauffman1992origins}.
-Finally, we evaluate its \textbf{core engine performance} using the gold-standard CEC2022 benchmark suite to confirm the fundamental power and robustness of its optimization mechanisms \cite{Kumar2021CEC2022, CEC2022Competition}.
+First, we present a case study of HA application in proteomics by assessing OIO's real-world efficacy on the demanding DMS-GFP protein optimization task \cite{sarkisyan2016local}.
+Second, we investigate its structural affinity for protein-like fitness landscapes using the classic NK-Landscape model to understand the architectural reasons for its success \cite{kauffman1992origins}.
+Finally, we evaluate its core engine performance using the gold-standard CEC2022 benchmark suite to confirm the fundamental power and robustness of its optimization mechanisms \cite{Kumar2021CEC2022, CEC2022Competition}.

-Across all three benchmarks, OIO was compared against a comprehensive and challenging suite of 15 metaheuristic algorithms (see Appendix for a full list).
-To satisfy the need for a thorough comparison against the most advanced methods, this suite was specifically curated to include not only 7 classic, widely-accepted algorithms (such as GA, DE, and PSO) but also 8 state-of-the-art (SOTA) algorithms from the past two years.
-This dual-focus comparison allows us to not only establish a baseline against foundational methods but also to directly demonstrate OIO's competitive advantage over the very latest developments in the field.
+Across all three benchmarks, OIO was compared against a comprehensive and challenging suite of 15 metaheuristic algorithms, comprising both classic methods and state-of-the-art optimizers.
+To ensure reproducibility, the specific parameter settings for OIO are detailed in Table~\ref{tab:oio_params}.
 This rigorous approach ensures that OIO's performance is validated against a diverse and contemporary set of optimization strategies, confirming its novelty and effectiveness.